uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 }
 ```

-This overrides `PointHandleLayer` with a new layer and three additional props.
+This overrides `editHandleLayer` with a new layer and three additional props.
 The sublayer will still receive props defined by the proxied `editHandlePoint` props.